TheGhostOfInky/TheBotOfInky/README.md

 - Sussify images (thanks to LinesGuy's [code](https://github.com/LinesGuy/img_sussifier/))

 ## Requirements:
- - Python 3 (Latest is recommended but any version newer than 3.8 should work fine)
+ - Python 3 (Latest is recommended but any version newer than 3.10 should work fine)
  - The following packages (listed in the requirements.txt file)
-    - discord.py (2.0.0-alpha is needed if you want the bot to support threads, otherwise latest stable, 1.7.3, works fine)
+    - Nextcord (2.0.0 or newer is needed, 2.4.0+ recommended)
     - python-dotenv (for loading the token from the `.env` file)
-    - unidecode (for filter, not needed if you comment out its cog in the `main.py` file)
-    - Pillow and Numpy (for image sussifier, not needed if you comment out its cog in the `main.py` file)
+    - Pillow, Numpy, python-ffmpeg (for image sussifier, not needed if you comment out its cog in the `main.py` file)
  - FFMPEG installed and added to PATH (for image sussifier, not needed if you comment out its cog in the `main.py` file)
- - A discord bot token setup with intents acess
+ - A discord bot token setup with intents access

 ## How to run:
  - Download the repository